bobinska-dev/sharing-is-caring/README.md

 ### Custom Components in your Studio GUI (Sanity v2)

 Ever wondered how to use Sanity UI in your Studio GUI?
 Well here are some ideas!
 [See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Custom%20Components%20in%20the%20Studio)

+### Portable Text glow up 💅 (Sanity V2)

+Use PT and see how custom renderer can be generated for the editor in the studio as well as get GROQ queries and serializers to work in Next/React.
+[See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Portable%20Text%20in%20Sanity%20Studio%20and%20React)

+### Meta Solutions for Next.JS (Sanity V2)

+How to systematically generate SEO/Meta information in your studio and use it in your front end.
+This might help you get an understanding of how to setup a working `next/meta` component, which you can reuse but also has a default just in case.
+[See snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Meta%20solution%20for%20NextJS)

+## Feel free to contact me if you need help implementing

+Not everything is polished here ... just the most important functionality is up and running and beginners might find it useful :smile: